The Red-White-Red – Card

 and learn more about it

-In order to receive this Red-White-Red – Card, you have to receive a sufficient number of points in the legally stipulated point system.
+In order to receive this Red-White-Red – Card, you have to attain a sufficient number of points in the legally stipulated points system.

-There are 5 categories of criteria in which you can collect points:
+There are several categories of criteria in which you can collect points:

 Qualifications (training or education in a shortage occupation)